 - You need to upgrade the web hosting as better hosting means faster overall load time.

-- Set the lazy loading on the page, which means images will be loaded when someone scrolls down your page that eventually will help you achieve faster LCP.
+- Set the lazy loading in the page, which means images will be loaded when someone scrolls down your page that eventually will help you achieve faster LCP.

 - Remove any large page elements that can slow down your page's LCP.

-- Lessen the bulky CSS which is delaying the LCP.
+- Lessen the bulky CSS which are delaying the LCP.

 ✔ First Input Delay (FID)

 Once your page has achieved FCP, you need to answer one question: whether users can interact with your page or not?
 FID measures the time it is taken by the user to interact with your page and the interaction included in this are: